AaltoSciComp/scicomp-docs/triton/apps/intelcompilers.rst

 Choosing a GCC for Intel compilers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Intel uses many tools from the GNU suite and thus requires a GCC for compilation.
+Intel uses many tools from the GCC suite and thus it is recommended to
-Thus it is recommended to load a GCC with
+load a ``gcc``-module with it:

 .. code-block:: bash

-  module load gcc/8.4.0 intel-oneapi-compilers/2021.3.0
+  module load gcc/8.4.0 intel-oneapi-compilers/2021.4.0

-See :ref:`GCC page <triton/apps/gcc>` for more information on available GCC compilers.
+See :doc:`GCC page </triton/apps/gcc>` for more information on available GCC compilers.

 .. include:: ../examples/c/hello-world/hello_icc.rst

 Current installations
 ---------------------

-Besides system compiler on login node, there are various GCC versions installed as modules.
+There are various Intel compiler versions installed as modules.

 .. csv-table::
    :delim: |
    :header-rows: 1

-   GCC version | Module
+   Intel compiler version | Module
-   4.8.5       | none (on login node only)
+   2021.2.0               | intel-oneapi-compilers/2021.2.0
-   8.4.0       | gcc/8.4.0
+   2021.3.0               | intel-oneapi-compilers/2021.3.0
-   9.3.0       | gcc/9.3.0
+   2021.4.0               | intel-oneapi-compilers/2021.4.0

-   11.2.0      | gcc/11.2.0
+If you need a different version of these compilers, please send a request through the :ref:`issue tracker <issuetracker>`.

 Old installations
 -----------------